Cases in the News

 GBW attorneys Geoff Wells, Ivan Puchalt and Christian Nickerson secured a $36 million award for a young girl who was hit by a car while crossing the street at her bus stop.
 The jury found that the school bus driver and company knew the intersection was dangerous and failed to take corrective measures.

-GBW attorneys Bruce Broillet, Alan Van Gelder and Taylor Rayfield secured a $15 million verdict against a property management company for the acts of an employee who drove intoxicated, resulting in a serious car accident.
+GBW attorneys Bruce Broillet and Alan Van Gelder secured a $15 million verdict against a property management company for the acts of an employee who drove intoxicated, resulting in a serious car accident.

 GBW’s trial team, led by partners Bruce Broillet and Scott Carr, represented FOX Sports reporter and TV personality, Erin Andrews, in her case against a hotel for its misconduct, which led to a stalker secretly shooting video of Andrews in her hotel room in the nude.